 The pandemic has revealed that many critical services that we are used to receiving via face-to-face interaction can be delivered online.
 The flipside of this shift is that there are now new challenges to data protection.

 In mid-March, the Centers for Medicare & Medicaid Services (CMS), announced its decision to at least temporarily lift its historically tight regulations on telehealth, a change in policy that prompted other insurers to follow suit.
 Patient privacy rules under HIPAA have also become less strict in light of COVID-19 in order to make it easier for healthcare entities to use community data to control outbreaks.
-As telemedicine becomes more mainstream, developers will be tasked with creating products that both accommodate a growing need and align with evolving healthcare privacy laws.
+As telemedicine becomes more mainstream, with more people opting for virtual pediatric telemedicine, consultations and check-ups instead of going to hospital, developers will be tasked with creating products that both accommodate a growing need and align with evolving healthcare privacy laws.

 Similarly, the switch to online learning across the country has evoked a re-evaluation of protection of student information under FERPA, the federal law that aims to protect data related to education.
 Security breaches in popular video conferencing systems such as Zoom could make it possible for new systems to take over.
 Google recently created a video meeting system called Google Meet, which boasts compliance with HIPAA and FERPA among other security features.

 New Challenges and Opportunities for Developers